PriyankaBtech/TailwindCSS_with_Projects/taiwind.md

-Some questions must asked yourself before learning the Taiwind CSS :
+Some questions must ask yourself before learning the Tailwind CSS :

 1. What is CSS Framework?
 2. Why CSS Framework over CSS?
-3. What is Taiwind CSS?
+3. What is Tailwind CSS?
-4. Advantages of Taiwind CSS?
+4. Advantages of Tailwind CSS?
-5. Disadvantages of Taiwind CSS?
+5. Disadvantages of Tailwind CSS?